 Add the mace powder and toddy/ vodka and stir gently.
 Turn off heat immediately and cover the pot.
 Leave for 5 minutes.

 If desired, garnish with chopped coriander and serve on a bed of Pilaf or plain boiled rice.
-Add a green salad for a really well-rounded meal.
+Add a green salad for a well-rounded meal.